neuvector/docs/user/pages/01.basics/02.requirements/docs.md

 * Officially supported Kubernetes and Docker compliant container management systems.
 The following platforms are tested with every release of NeuVector: Kubernetes 1.19-1.29, SUSE Rancher (RKE, RKE2, K3s etc), RedHat OpenShift 4.6-4.13 (3.x to 4.12 supported prior to NeuVector 5.2.x), Google GKE, Amazon EKS, Microsoft Azure AKS, IBM IKS, native docker, docker swarm.
 The following Kubernetes and docker compliant platforms are supported and have been verified to work with NeuVector: VMware Photon and Tanzu, SUSE CaaS, Oracle OKE, Mirantis Kubernetes Engine, Nutanix Kubernetes Engine, docker UCP/DataCenter, docker Cloud.
 * Docker run-time version: 1.9.0 and up; Docker API version: 1.21, CE and EE.
 * Containerd and CRI-O run-times (requires changes to volume paths in sample yamls).
 See changes required for Containerd in the Kubernetes deployment section and CRI-O in the OpenShift deployment section.
 * NeuVector is compatible with most commercially supported CNI's.
 Officially tested and supported are openshift ovs (subnet/multitenant), calico, flannel, cilium, antrea and public clouds (gke, aks, iks, eks).
+Note: The multus cni is not currently supported but is on the 2024 roadmap.
 * Console: Chrome or Firefox browser recommended.
 IE 11 not supported due to performance issues.
 * Minikube is supported for simple initial evaluation but not for full proof of concept.
 See below for changes required for the Allinone yaml to run on Minikube.

 AWS Bottlerocket Note: Must change path of the containerd socket specific to Bottleneck.
 Please see Kubernetes deployment section for details.

 #### Not Supported
-* GKE Autopilot.
+* GKE Autopilot
+* The multus cni is not currently supported but is on the 2024 roadmap.
 * AWS ECS is no longer supported.
 (NOTE: No functionality has been actively removed for operating NeuVector on ECS deployments.
 However, testing on ECS is no longer being perfromed by SUSE.
 While protecting ECS worlloads with Neuvector likely will operate as expected, issues will not be investigated.)
 * Docker on Mac
 * Docker on Windows